wazuh/wazuh-documentation/source/deployment-options/deploying-with-puppet/wazuh-puppet-module/index.rst

 Single Node:
 ^^^^^^^^^^^

-You can use  the followingmanifest to deploy a single node stack of Wazuh manager, Wazuh dashboard, Wazuh indexer, and Filebeat.
-To configure the manager before deployment, check the configuration variables in the Wazuh manager section.
+A single node stack of Wazuh manager, Wazuh dashboard, Wazuh indexer and Filebeat can be deployed using this manifest.
+See the :ref:`Wazuh manager section <ref_wazuh_puppet>` for variables that can be used to configure the manager before deployment.

 Create a stack.pp file at ``/etc/puppetlabs/code/environments/production/manifests/`` and put the contents below. ``puppet-agent-node`` refers to the hostname or IP of the puppet agent: